1jour1vin

 About the estate:

-Estate created in the 17th century by François Redde, a winegrower in Pouilly-sur-Loire.
-His distant heir, Michel Redde, revived the wine-growing business in the 1950s.
-Thierry, his son, and his grandchildren Sébastien and Romain are now at the helm of a 40-hectare estate, which is in the process of converting to organic farming.
+The estate was founded in the 17th century by a man named François Redde, a winemaker from Pouilly-sur-Loire.
+His distant descendant, Michel Redde, revived the winery in the 1950s.
+Today, his son Thierry and his grandsons Sébastien and Romain run the 40-hectare estate, which is in the process of converting to organic farming.

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France

-With the precision of a watchmaker: smooth, pleasant, and well-balanced.
-A wine to drink now or within five to six years.
+With the precision of a watchmaker: smooth, approachable, yet well-structured.
+A wine to enjoy chilled now or within the next five to six years.

 About the estate:

-This historic estate, one of the few to grow Chasselas grapes, is now run by Thierry Redde's two sons, Sébastien and Romain.
-Alongside fairly classic wines that are never enzyme-treated or yeast-fermented (La Moynerie and the very ripe Majorum), the range has been expanded by the new generation to include wines made from specific terroirs: Les Bois de Saint-Andelain (red flint clay), Les Cornets (Kimmeridgian marl), Champs des Billons (Portlandian limestone), Barre à Mine (high-density vines planted with a crowbar in a former flint quarry) and, most recently, Les Toupées (Oxfordian limestone).
+This historic estate—one of the few to grow Chasselas grapes—is now run by Thierry Redde’s two sons, Sébastien and Romain.
+Alongside fairly classic wines that are never treated with enzymes or yeast (such as La Moynerie or the very ripe Majorum), the lineup is organized by terroir, at the initiative of the new generation: Les Bois de Saint-Andelain (red flint-rich clay), Les Cornets (Kimmeridgian marl), Champs des Billons (Portlandian limestone), Barre à Mine (high-density vines planted with a crowbar in a former flint quarry), and, most recently, Les Toupées (Oxfordian limestone).
 The latest vintages are crafted with meticulous care and undeniable integrity.

 Vinous